 For centuries, scientists thought comets traveled in the Earth's atmosphere (opens in new tab), but in 1577, observations made by Danish astronomer Tycho Brahe revealed they actually traveled far beyond the moon.
 Isaac Newton later discovered that comets move in elliptical, oval-shaped orbits around the sun, and correctly predicted that they could return again and again.

-Chinese astronomers kept extensive records on comets for centuries, including observations of Halley's Comet (opens in new tab) going back to at least 240 B.C., historic annals that have proven valuable resources for later astronomers.
+Chinese astronomers kept extensive records on comets for centuries, including observations of Halley's Comet going back to at least 240 B.C., and historic annals that have proven valuable resources for later astronomers.

-A number of missions have ventured to comets.
+Several missions have ventured to comets.

 NASA's Deep Impact (opens in new tab) collided an impactor into Comet Tempel 1 (opens in new tab) in 2005 and recorded the dramatic explosion that revealed the interior composition and structure of the nucleus.
 The mission also included a flyby of Comet Hartley 2 and the remote sensing of Comet Garradd during an extended mission.(opens in new tab)

 In 2009, NASA announced that samples returned from Comet Wild 2 during the Stardust mission revealed a building block of life — glycine.
 It was the first time an amino acid was found in a comet (opens in new tab).